olivere/elastic/README.md

 **Example:**

-You have Elasticsearch 1.7.3 installed and want to use Elastic.
+You have installed Elasticsearch 1.7.4 and want to use Elastic.
 As listed above, you should use Elastic 2.0.
-So you first install Elastic 2.0.
+So you first install the stable release of Elastic 2.0 from gopkg.in.

 ```sh
 $ go get gopkg.in/olivere/elastic.v2
 ```

-Then you use it via the following import path:
+You then import it with this import path:

 ```go
 import "gopkg.in/olivere/elastic.v2"
 ```

 ### Elastic 3.0